aureliusenterprise/aurelius-atlas-documentation/docs/installation-and-deployment.md

     Please ensure you have the following prerequisites for deployment on Huawei Cloud:

     - 2 Elastic IPs
-    - An Elastic Load Balancer with 5 Mbit/s bandwidth, which can later be changed to traffic-based pricing.
+    - An Elastic Load Balancer with a minimum bandwidth of 5 Mbit/s, which can later be changed to traffic-based pricing.
     - A NAT Gateway with an SNAT rule [Huawei Cloud Documentation](https://support.huaweicloud.com/eu/qs-natgateway/en-us_topic_0087895790.html)
     - A registered domain name for the external IP of the Elastic Load Balancer